Property is the largest assets most people own in their lifetimes.

 Is there a time limit for a probate valuation?

-Remember that inheritance tax must be paid within six months of the person’s passing, irrespective of how far along you are in the probate process.
+But remember that inheritance tax must be paid within six months of the person’s passing.
+This is irrespective of how far along you are in the probate process.

 How much does a probate valuation cost?